wp-plugins/geenapp-mobile-ads/readme.txt

 3. Add your `Geenapp API Key` and configure where you want to see your ads.

 == Changelog ==

+= 0.5 =
+- New responsive smart banner

 = 0.4 =
 - New admin panel